SuiMate-AI/2025_Sui_Agent_-Typhoon_Submission/README.md

-# AIdeniyi + SuiTipper: SuiMate Universe AI Agents
+# AIdeniyi + SuiTrivia + SuiTipper: SuiMate Universe AI Agents

-TBA
+We originally planned to integrate all features to AIdeniyi but found that this would cause the agent to hit the rate limit easily.
+Therefore, we created three agents as followed: